Onjsdev Logo

-BEM divides web components into three distinct parts:
+BEM breaks down user interface components into three distinct parts:

-The BEM naming convention defines class structures using a combination of these three components(block, element, modifier), along with underscores and hyphens.
+The BEM naming convention structures class names using a combination of three components—block, element, and modifier—along with underscores and hyphens as shown below:

 <div class="card">